Plain English Summary

 Publication and dissemination plan

-2. Following termination of recruitment and data analysis, we aim to produce a manuscript for publication as well as in-house and appropriate conference presentations.
+2. Following termination of recruitment and data analysis, the aim is to produce a manuscript for publication as well as in-house and appropriate conference presentations

 Intention to publish date